Group15-Mobile-Project/BookingApp-Frontend/README.md

 ## -Description

-This home booking mobile app gets inspired by AirBnb app.
+This mobile app for booking homes gets inspired by AirBnb app.

 ## -Technologies